kubernetes-sigs/cluster-api-provider-aws/docs/multi-az-control-plane.md

 ## Overview

 By default, the control plane of a workload cluster created by CAPA will span multiple availability zones (AZs) (also referred to as "failure domains") when using multiple control plane nodes.
-This is because CAPA will, by default, create public and private subnets in all the AZs of a region (up to a maximum of 3 AZs).
+This is because CAPA will, by default, create public and private subnets in all the AZs of a region (up to a maximum of 3 AZs by default).
 If a region has more than 3 AZs then CAPA will pick 3 AZs by random to use.

 ## Configuring CAPA to Use Specific AZs